-It is no coincidence that Toronto's flagsl fact.
-Hinton was the one who came up v Join our beta testing panel and be a vital part of improving our new website.
+It is no coincidence that Toronto's flagship AI institution was named for this fact.
+Hinton was the one who came up with the name Vector Institute.

 There's a sort of reality distortion field that Hinton creates, an air of certainty and enthusiasm, that gives you the feeling there's nothing that vectors can't do.
 After all, look at what they've been able to produce already: cars that drive themselves, computers that detect cancer, machines that instantly translate spoken language.
 And look at this charming British scientist talking about gradient descent in high-dimensional spaces!